thelitesecurity/Introduction-cryptography/README.md

 The presentation will offer valuable insights into why cryptography matters and how we can use and apply different algorithms in real world scenarios.

 ## Asymmetric Encryption

 ### RSA Algorithm
-To generate a public and private key using RSA.
+The RSA (Rivest-Shamir-Adleman) algorithm plays a pivotal role in public-key cryptography.
+To generate public and private keys using RSA, you can use the following commands:

 ```bash
 openssl genrsa -out private-key.pem 2048
 ```

-The we can generate a public key from the private key.
+To derive a public key from the private key:
 ```bash
 openssl rsa -in private-key.pem -pubout -out public-key.pem
 ```

-We also can see the RSA algorithm private and public parameters.
+You can inspect the RSA algorithm's private and public parameters using:
 ```bash
 openssl rsa -in private-key.pem -text -noout
 ```

-And if we want to encrypt a data for example stored in a file `plaintext.txt` using the public key.
+Encrypting data, such as a file named plaintext.txt, with the public key can be done as follows:
 ```bash
 openssl pkeyutl -encrypt -in plaintext.txt -out ciphertext -inkey public-key.pem -pubin
 ```

-Also if we want to decrypt we would do it using the private key.
+Decrypting the data requires the use of the private key:
 ```bash
 openssl pkeyutl -decrypt -in ciphertext -inkey private-key.pem -out decrypted.txt
 ```

 ## Deffie Hellman key exchange

-To generate *DH* parameters we would use.
+The Diffie-Hellman key exchange method enables secure communication by establishing shared secret keys.
+To generate Diffie-Hellman parameters, you can utilize the following command:

 ```bash
 openssl dhparam -out dhparams.pem 2045
 ```
-And we can print them also.
+You can also examine the generated parameters:
 ```bash
 openssl dhparam -in dhparams.pem -text -noout
 ```

 ## Public Key Infrastructure (PKI)

-To generate a certificate using *RSA* we would use the following command.
+Public Key Infrastructure is essential for secure online transactions and communication.
+To create a certificate using RSA encryption, you can employ the following command:

 ```bash
 openssl req -new -nodes -newkey rsa:4096 -keyout key.pem -out cert.csr
 ```

-And the we would use this to print the certificate data.
+You can view the certificate data with:
 ```bash
 openssl req -in cert.csr -text -noout
 ```